Hillary Term 2023 — Talks & Materials

 Abstract

-This paper uses an RCT design to investigate the impact of informational treatments on household expectations and economic literacy in Australia.
+This paper uses an RCT to investigate the impact of informational treatments on household expectations and economic literacy in Australia.

 Broad Topic: Microeconomic Theory, Behavioral Economics.
 Specific Topic: Choice under Uncertainty.